-Tunnel lining is a critical aspect of underground construction, ensuring structural stability, water tightness, and long-term durability.
-Understanding the construction process, materials, and best practices can help engineers and project managers mitigate risks and maintain high-quality standards.
-In this article, we break down the tunnel lining construction process, highlight common challenges, and provide practical solutions to ensure successful project execution.
+Tunnel lining is a critical component of underground engineering, ensuring the structural stability, watertightness, and long-term durability of tunnels.
+A comprehensive understanding of tunnel lining construction processes, materials, and best practices helps engineers and project managers mitigate risks and maintain high standards of quality.
+This article provides a detailed analysis of the tunnel lining construction process, highlights common challenges, and offers practical solutions to ensure successful project completion.

 The first step in any tunnel lining project is careful preparation, which sets the foundation for safe and efficient construction.
 Key activities include: